 According to substantial international studies, periodontal disease is linked to an increased risk of developing more serious health complications.
 These include: Type 2 diabetes, cancer, stroke, digestive disorders and heart disease.
 For pregnant mothers with gum disease, the risks of premature delivery and low birth weight are also heightened.

-Our dentists have a strong focus on education and are committed to the health and longevity of your teeth.
-We encourage you to pay close attention to your oral hygiene and practice excellent maintenance habits to prevent future complications and address any existing damage.
+Therefore our dentists have a strong focus on education and are committed to the health and longevity of your teeth.

 Daily at-home care